rembound/Arena-Helper/README.md

 # Arena Helper

 Arena Helper is a plugin for [Hearthstone Deck Tracker](https://github.com/Epix37/Hearthstone-Deck-Tracker) that helps drafting Hearthstone arena decks by showing an overlay with card values from a tier list.
 The plugin tries to visually detect the arena heroes and card choices.
 Detected cards are displayed alongside the value of the card, that is specified in [ADWCTA's Arena Tier List](http://ggoatgaming.com/tierlist).
 The created deck can be saved to Hearthstone Deck Tracker.
+Check out the [How To Install](https://github.com/rembound/Arena-Helper#how-to-install) guide below to download and install the plugin.

 ![Arena Helper](images/arena-helper.png?raw=true)